methodphoto/themincricketclub/2020/kingstonian.md

 {% include matchDetails %}

-A Gallagher: 54* off 45 balls
+A Gallagher's 14th 50 off 45 balls

 ## The Min Innings